Lukeming-tsinghua/REMAP/README.md

 TBD

+## Data

+We have shared the human annotated data which is used for evaluation of REMAP in (figshare)[https://doi.org/10.6084/m9.figshare.17776865]

 ## Requirements

-REMOD is tested to work under Python 3.6, packages required include
+REMAP is tested to work under Python 3.6, packages required include

 - transformers==2.8.0
 - torch==1.7.0+cu110